Next Start

 Step 1 of 1

-By submitting this form, I agree that MIAT College of Technology, Universal Technical Institute, Inc., Custom Training Group, Inc. and their representatives may email, call, and / or text me with marketing messages about educational programs and services, as well as for school-related communications, at any phone number I provide, including a wireless number, using prerecorded calls or automated technology.
-I understand that my consent is not required to apply, enroll or make any purchase.
-I further understand and agree that I may instead call MIAT at 1-800-477-1310 for Canton, MI and 1-888-547-7047 for Houston, TX or UTI at 1-800-913-7524 to request admission information.
+By submitting this form, I agree that Universal Technical Institute, Inc., Custom Training Group, Inc., and their affiliates and representatives may email, call, and / or text me with marketing messages about educational programs and services, as well as for school-related communications, at any phone number I provide, including a wireless number, using prerecorded calls or automated technology.
+I understand that my consent is not required to apply, enroll, or make any purchase.
+I further understand and agree that I may instead call UTI at 1-800-913-7524 to request admissions information.
 I understand that if I do submit this form, I may unsubscribe within marketing emails or opt-out of text messages at any time by replying “STOP.”
-Standard text message and data rates may apply.By submitting this form, I further understand and agree that all information provided is subject to UTI’s Privacy Policy available at www.uti.edu/privacy-policy and UTI's SMS Terms and Conditions available at www.uti.edu/sms-terms-conditions.
+Standard text message and data rates may apply.

 Want free money for school?
 You might be eligible for a Pell Grant from the federal government.
 Here are some frequently asked questions about Pell Grants to help give you the information you need to maximize your financial aid opportunities.

-What Is a Pell Grant?
+What is a Pell Grant?

 A Pell Grant is a form of federal financial aid that is considered “gift aid,” which means you can use the money but not have to pay it back like a loan.
 Federal Pell Grants can reduce the cost of going to school and are typically awarded based on financial need.

-How Do You Know If You’re Eligible for a Pell Grant?
+How Do You Know if You’re Eligible for a Pell Grant?

 Determining Pell Grant eligibility is a straightforward process.
 According to the federal government, Pell Grants are usually awarded to undergraduate students who are part of programs leading to undergraduate degrees or certificates.
-So if you’ve already received a bachelor’s degree, graduate degree or professional degree from a university, you are likely not eligible for a Pell Grant.
+So, if you’ve already received a bachelor’s degree, graduate degree, or professional degree from a university, you are likely not eligible for a Pell Grant.

 The federal government states that Pell Grants are awarded only to students who display exceptional financial need.
 If you or your parents exceed a certain level of income, you may not be eligible.

-What Is the Maximum Amount of a Pell Grant?
+What is the Maximum Amount of a Pell Grant?

 The amount of Pell Grant funds a student may receive is limited to six academic years of funding.